-The BABOK Guide can drive business results and career advancement for employing successful agile Business Analysis.
+The BABOK Guide can drive business results and career advancement by employing successful Agile Business Analysis.
 It describes both the mentality and the actions that will assist you in using continuous feedback and quick learning to prioritize delivery, minimize waste, achieve better business outcomes, and maximize the value delivered.

 Implementing a Business Analysis Body of Knowledge (BABOK) Practice at work aims to improve an organization’s workflow by demonstrating its influence on the workplace.
 While putting a technique into practice, especially for beginners, to achieve better business outcomes that bring actual value to both the business and the customer.